 Authenticating the certificate is not by itself very useful.
 You typically want to ensure that the server, as authentically identified by its certificate, is the server you mean to be talking to.
-Use CURLOPT_SSL_VERIFYHOST to control that.
+Use $CURLOPT_SSL_VERIFYHOST$ to control that.
+The check that the host name in the certificate is valid for the host name you're connecting to is done independently of the $CURLOPT_SSL_VERI-FYPEER$ option.
 CURLOPT_CAINFO Pass a char to a zero terminated string naming a file holding one or more certificates to verify the peer with.
-This makes sense only when used in combination with the CURLOPT_SSL_VERI-FYPEER option.
+This makes sense only when used in combination with the CURLOPT_SSL_VERIFYPEER option.
 If CURLOPT_SSL_VERIFYPEER is zero, CURLOPT_CAINFO need not even indicate an accessible file.
 This option is by default set to the system path where libcurl's cacert bundle is assumed to be stored, as established at build time.
-When built against NSS, this is the directory that the NSS certificate database resides in.
-CURLOPT_ISSUERCERT Pass a char to a zero terminated string naming a file holding a CA certificate in PEM format.
+If curl is built against the NSS SSL library, the NSS PEM PKCS#11 module (libnsspem.so) needs to be available for this option to work properly.
+CURLOPT ISSUERCERT Pass a char to a zero terminated string naming a file holding a CA certificate in PEM format.
 If the option is set, an additional check against the peer certificate is performed to verify the issuer is indeed the one associated with the certificate provided by the option.
 This additional check is useful in multi-level PKI where one needs to enforce that the peer certificate is from a specific branch of the tree.
 This option makes sense only when used in combination with the CURLOPT_SSL_VERIFYPEER option.
 Otherwise, the result of the check is not considered as failure.
 A specific error code (CURLE_SSL_ISSUER_ERROR) is defined with the option, which is returned if the setup of the SSL/TLS session has failed due to a mismatch with the issuer of peer certificate (CURLOPT_SSL_VERIFYPEER has to be set too for the check to fail).
 (Added in 7.19.0) CURLOPT_CAPATH Pass a char to a zero terminated string naming a directory holding multiple CA certificates to verify the peer with.
-The certificate directory must be prepared using the openssl c_rehash utility.
+If libcurl is built against OpenSSL, the certificate directory must be prepared using the openssl c_rehash utility.
 This makes sense only when used in combination with the CURLOPT_SSL_VERIFYPEER option.
 If CURLOPT_SSL_VERIFYPEER is zero, CURLOPT_CAPATH need not even indicate an accessible path.
 The CURLOPT_CAPATH function apparently does not work in Windows due to some limitation in openssl.
 This option is OpenSSL-specific and does nothing if libcurl is built to use GnuTLS.
+NSS-powered libcurl provides the option only for backward compatibility.
 CURLOPT_CRLFILE Pass a char to a zero terminated string naming a file with the concatenation of CRL (in PEM format) to use in the certificate validation that occurs during the SSL exchange.
 When curl is built to use NSS or GnuTLS, there is no way to influence the use of CRL passed to help in the verification process.
 When libcurl is built with OpenSSL support, X509_V_FLAG_CRL_CHECK and X509_V_FLAG_CRL_CHECK_ALL are both set, requiring CRL check against all the elements of the certificate chain if a CRL file is passed.
 This option makes sense only when used in combination with the CURLOPT_SSL_VERIFYPEER option.
 A specific error code (CURLE_SSL_CRL_BADFILE) is defined with the option.
 It is returned when the SSL exchange fails because the CRL file cannot be loaded.
 A failure in certificate verification due to a revocation information found in the CRL does not trigger this specific error.
-(Added in 7.19.0) CURLOPT_CERTINFO Pass a long set to 1 to enable libcurl's certificate chain info gatherer.
-With this enabled, libcurl (if built with OpenSSL) will extract lots of information and data about the certificates in the certificate chain used in the SSL connection.
-This data is then possible to extract after a transfer using $curl_easy_getinfo(3)$ and its option $CURLINFO_CERTINFO$.
-(Added in 7.19.1) CURLOPT_RANDOM_FILE Pass a char to a zero terminated file name.
-The file will be used to read from to seed the random engine for SSL.
-The more random the specified file is, the more secure the SSL connection will become.
-CURLOPT_EGDSOCKET Pass a char to the zero terminated path name to the Entropy Gathering Daemon socket.
-It will be used to seed the random engine for SSL.
-CURLOPT_SSL_VERIFYHOST Pass a long as parameter.
+(Added in 7.19.0) CURLOPT_SSL_VERIFYHOST Pass a long as parameter.